varungweb/terraform_aws_project/README.md

 ### **Overall Summary**

-The conversation details the deployment of AWS resources using Terraform, including the creation of EC2 instances, S3 buckets, and a load balancer, along with the implementation of a backend for state file management and security group configurations, and post-deployment tasks using Python.
+This Project is about the deployment of AWS resources using Terraform, including the creation of EC2 instances, S3 buckets, and a load balancer, along with the implementation of a backend for state file management and security group configurations, and post-deployment tasks using Python.

 ---